ANNOUNCEMENT ABOUT OPENING OUR CHURCH BUILDINGS

 Adapting church life during the covid-19 crisis

-Dial in, shortly before 9.30 a.m. on Sundays and we’ll use the ‘Worship at Home’ booklets that were sent around prior to the lock-down.
+We use the ‘Worship at Home’ booklets that were sent around prior to lockdown.
 If you would like a copy, please contact Christine, on 624542.
 If you don’t have a copy of the words you can of course still dial up and join in!

 Finally, you have probably realised the church is no longer receiving Sunday collections or other income streams.
 Christine (624542) can put you in touch with the relevant church treasurer, if you are able to give, or to up your giving at this time.
 And thank you very much!